Twin-S: A Digital Twin for Skull-base Surgery: Introduction

 \section{Introduction}

-Digital twins are virtual counterparts of real-world processes, modeling real-world dynamics and properties in real-time~\citep{IBM}.
-Receiving continuous measurements from sensor-rich environments, digital twins can conversely provide computational feedback to the real entity.
-Digital twins have shown great benefits in areas of manufacturing, farming, and product design~\cite{jones_characterising_2020}.
+Digital twins are virtual counterparts of real-world processes, modeling dynamics and properties in real-time~\cite{IBM}.
+Receiving continuous measurements from sensor-rich environments, digital twins can conversely provide computational feedback, which is difficult to obtain otherwise.
+Digital twins have been widely adopted in areas of manufacturing, farming, and product design~\cite{jones2020characterising}. {\rev In biomedical sciences, digital twins are used in cardiovascular diagnostics~\cite{martinez2019cardio}, insulin pump control~\cite{breton2020randomized}, and \etc. Digital twins are also envisioned to aid personalized medication~\cite{bjornsson2020digital} and predict human immune system responses~\cite{laubenbacher2022building}. }

-In surgical scenarios, \DT{} have the potential to offer advantages across all surgical stages (\autoref{fig:overview}).
-Prior work has explored the use of digital twins in pre-operative planning and immersive training~\citep{coelho_augmented_2020}.
-When used intra-operatively, \DT{} can further provide real-time guidance to surgeons for complementary situational awareness and, in turn, facilitate surgical decision-making~\citep {chalasani2016concurrent,wang2017force,yasin2020evaluation}.
-Such feedback from a digital twin can be crucial when direct observations in the operating room are heterogeneous and complex.
-For instance, poor visibility of the target anatomy due to blood and occlusion by surgical tools can be supplemented with information from the \DT{} to provide the surgeon with enhanced situational awareness.
-Lastly, \DT{} can fully digitize surgical procedures for record-keeping, comprehensive post-operative evaluation, surgical training, and dataset generation for machine learning algorithm development.
+In surgical scenarios, digital twins can potentially offer advantages across all surgical stages (\autoref{fig:overview}).
+Prior work has explored the use of digital twins in pre-operative planning and surgical training~\cite{coelho2020augmented}.
+When used intra-operatively, digital twins can provide real-time guidance to surgeons for complementary situational awareness and, in turn, facilitate surgical decision-making~\cite{chalasani2016concurrent, wang2017force, yasin2020evaluation}.
+Lastly, digital twins can fully digitize the procedures for record-keeping, post-operative evaluation, and dataset generation for machine learning algorithms.

+{\rev Some of the earliest works related to the concept of digital twins for surgical assistance date back to 1994.
+RobotDoc~\cite{taylor1994image, kazanzides1999robot}, a robotic system for orthopedic surgeries, visualized CT pre-operative scans and highlighted drilled tissues for guidance.
+Subsequently, many solutions have been presented with more advanced model updating techniques and visualizations.
+For example, Chalasani \textit{et. al.}~\cite{chalasani2018preliminary} and Yasin \textit{et. al.}~\cite{9286681} update the pre-operatively acquired organ model based on force sensing while surgeons palpate the tissue.
+Concurrent to our work, Shi \textit{et al.}~\cite{shi_synergistic_2022} uses a digital twin paradigm in liver tumor surgery, where a virtual model is used to predict the motion of the liver for respiratory compensation.
+Digital twin frameworks also have found applications in telesurgery~\cite{laaki_prototyping_2019, bonne_digital_2022}. }